-Online PR success is a mixture of many different elements: the right timing, the right hook, involving relevant influencers to support you, understanding your audience and formalizing a well thought-out strategy that is deliverable and measurable.
+Online PR success is a mixture of many different elements: the right timing, the right hook, involving relevant influencers to support you, understanding your audience and formalising a well thought-out strategy that is deliverable and measurable.

 In this blog I want to look at how social media can help you with at least some of those critical success factors, and some relevant social media trends for 2014.